Health & Wellness

 punch back at parkinson's

 This program designed for individuals with a Parkinson’s Diagnosis to help slow disease progression, improve symptoms, restore function, and increase your quality of life.
 Exercises will focus overall movement, balance, core strength, posture, and rhythm.
-Free for members and available to non-members via drop in day pass.
-Available at the Westerly-Pawcatuck Branch.
+Free for members and available to non-members via drop-in day pass.

 Contact Us For More Information